-I needed two operations three weeks apart and the longest time that I took off work completely was six weeks.
+I needed two operations, three weeks apart, and the longest time I took off work was six weeks.
 I didn’t initially know how long I would need to be off work, but was reassured when I found out about my sick pay entitlement.

-During my radiotherapy I had appointments every day for five weeks.
+During my radiotherapy, I had appointments every day for five weeks.
 Knowing that my employer could be flexible with my timetable helped me feel confident that remaining in work during treatment was the right decision.
-It also helped that I spoke to my manager about reviewing how things were going on an ongoing basis, so I knew I could approach her if there was a problem or if I was struggling.
+It also helped that I spoke to my manager about reviewing how things were going on an ongoing basis, so I knew I could approach her if there was a problem.

-I teach at the same boarding school today and this experience made me realise how much my employer supports and values its staff.
-My advice to anyone who wants to continue working with cancer would be to find out information you need about your situation, including the side effects you may face, and relay this information to your employer so adjustments you need can be put in place.
+I teach at the same boarding school today, and this experience made me realise how much my employer supports and values its staff.
+My advice to anyone who wants to continue working with cancer would be to find the information you need about your situation, including the side effects you may face, and relay this to your employer so adjustments can be put in place.
 I think it’s also important to be prepared and to find out about legislation that protects you at work in case you need it.